mainwp/mainwp/readme.txt

 * Added: Support for translation for missed strings
 * Added: Invitation for review on WordPress.org messages
 * Added: New links to the Shortcuts widget
-* Added: New checks to the Sever Information page
+* Added: New checks to the Server Information page
 * Added: Support for the upcoming extension
 * Fixed: Multiple PHP Warning
 * Fixed: Multiple spelling errors